purecloudlabs/gprovision/README.md

 #### kernel version
 The kernel source to download is determined from the name of the `linux-*.config` file.

+### buildroot
+Files in `brx/` are inputs to build a cpio of non-go binaries.
+A pre-built version is available on github under releases, and is automatically downloaded by mage.

 ### Known to work with...
 Known to work with `go v1.12.5` or higher, and the latest `dep`.